Principal and Interest vs Interest Only: A Complete Guide (2026)

 • Owner-occupiers planning to stay in their home long-term

-• First home buyers wanting to build equity steadily
+• First home buyers who want to build equity steadily

-• Anyone looking to reduce debt consistently over time
+• Anyone focused on reducing debt consistently over time

-Once the interest-only period ends, your loan automatically switches to principal and interest repayments, often resulting in a sharp increase in your monthly payments.
+Once the interest only period ends, your loan automatically switches to principal and interest repayments, which results in a sharp increase in your monthly payments.

 • To reduce repayments during the early years of the loan